-- To identify, at the earliest possible opportunity, barriers to learning and participation for pupils with SEND; (see also curriculum and assessment policies) - To ensure that every child experiences success in their learning and achieves to the highest possible standard ; - To enable all children to participate in lessons fully and effectively - To value and encourage the contribution of all children to the life of the school - To work in partnership with parents - To work with the Governing Body to enable them to fulfil their statutory monitoring role with regard to the Policy Statement for SEND - To work closely with external support agencies, where appropriate, to support the need of individual pupils - To ensure that all staff have access to training and advice to support quality teaching and learning for all pupils
+- To identify, at the earliest possible opportunity, barriers to learning and participation for pupils with SEND; (see also curriculum and assessment policies) - To ensure that every child experiences success in their learning and achieves to the highest possible standard ; - To enable all children to participate in lessons fully and effectively - To value and encourage the contribution of all children to the life of the school - To work in partnership with parents

+- To work with the Governing Body to enable them to fulfil their statutory monitoring role with regard to the Policy Statement for SEND - To work closely with external support agencies, where appropriate, to support the need of individual pupils - To ensure that all staff have access to training and advice to support quality teaching and learning for all pupils

-Around 10% of our children are either at SENS (SEN support) or have EHC Plans (Education, Health and Care Plans).
+Around 13% of our children are either at SENS (SEN support) or have EHC Plans (Education, Health and Care Plans).
 This is below the national average but means that all teachers expect to have children with SEND in their classes.
+We also have a further 10% of children that have additional needs that require classroom adaptions but these needs do not have a significant impact on the children's ability to learn and cause them to be considered as SEND.